How Childhood Trauma Affects You as an Adult

 Closing the First Pages Without Closing the Wounds

-When people talk about their beginnings, they often speak as if the past is something you escape.
+When people talk about their beginnings, they sometimes speak as if the past is something you simply escape.

 That was never true for me.